 If there is a significant breakdown in your relationship with your parents, you may be eligible for Special Independent Status.
-Find details about our Special Independent Status policy.
+Find details on Special Independent Status in the Student Aid Policy Manual.

 Otherwise, you are considered to be a dependent student.